Nested ADICO (nADICO)

 One research focus is the development of mechanisms that allow an accessible representation of institutional concepts, both for modellers and domain experts.
 These are highlighted informally on this page.
 For a more comprehensive treatment (and corresponding academic literature), please refer to the associated publications listed at the bottom of this page or under publications.

-As part of this we have developed Nested ADICO (nADICO), a refined variant of Crawford and Ostrom’s Grammar of Institutions (Crawford and Ostrom, 1995; 2005), to allow agents to infer complex institutional understanding – specifically normative behaviour – at runtime.
+As part of this we have developed Nested ADICO (nADICO), a refined variant of Crawford and Ostrom’s Grammar of Institutions (Crawford and Ostrom, 1995; 2005) – generally referred to as the Institutional Grammar, to allow agents to infer complex institutional understanding – specifically normative behaviour – at runtime.

-The original ADICO grammar represents an idealised representation of institutions but providing a generic grammar to express various institution types, including shared strategies (conventions), norms and rules.
+The original institutional grammar, sometimes referred to as ADICO, represents an idealised representation of institutions but providing a generic grammar to express various institution types, including shared strategies (conventions), norms and rules.
 The ADICO components include acting parties (Attributes), a Deontic, and aIm, Conditions, and potential consequences (Or else).
-Combining specific components allows the representation of institutional statements, which represent specific institution types such as conventions (Crawford and Ostrom refer to those as shared strategies), norms and rules.
+Combining specific components allows the representation of institutional statements, which represent specific institution types such as conventions (Crawford and Ostrom refer to those as shared strategies), norms (understood as social norms) and rules (e.g., laws, regulations, policies).
 Using a stylised scenario of corruption, let’s exemplify the different institution types (institutional grammar components that constitute a specific institution type are highlighted in parentheses):

 - Shared strategy/Convention (AIC) – ‘Citizens (A) do not offer bribes (I) under any circumstance (C).’;